x86-arch/op/router/s9xxx/README.md

 | s912 | octopus | openwrt_s912_v*.img |
 | s905d | n1 | openwrt_s905d_v*.img |

 The OpenWrt firmware of the same `Model` is common.
 You can write this OpenWrt firmware to the `USB hard disk` to start.
-When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program/files/openwrt-install), `select the name` of the box you own in the menu.
+When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program/files/openwrt-install), `select the name` of the Amlogic s9xxx STB you own in the menu.

 For more OpenWrt firmware .dtb files are in the [dtb-amlogic](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb) directory.
 You can use the OpenWrt firmware to install via USB hard disk.
-When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program/files/openwrt-install), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the S9xxx-Boxes you own.
+When writing into EMMC through [openwrt-install](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program/files/openwrt-install), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the Amlogic s9xxx STB you own.

-## Install to EMMC partition and upgrade instructions
+## Install to EMMC and upgrade instructions

-Choose the corresponding firmware according to your box.
+Choose the corresponding firmware according to your Amlogic s9xxx STB.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
-Insert the USB hard disk into the S9xxx-Boxs.
-Common for all `s9xxx-Boxes`.
+Insert the USB hard disk into the Amlogic s9xxx STB.
+Common for all `Amlogic s9xxx STB`.

 ***`Install OpenWrt`***